Our Committee

 CHAIR

 I joined the Hong Kong Singers last century as a fun hobby outside of work and to meet a wide range of people from all walks of life.
 As the Chair I organise meetings, source venues, apply for rights to shows and ensure we are moving in the right direction.
 I love the feeling of community and finding your people.
+I am very proud of our achievements especially post-covid and a changing audience demographic in Hong Kong.
+Everyone gives up their time for free.
+Our committee, creative team, admin, performers, musicians and backstage crew are all volunteers.
+For this I am truly grateful.
 My favourite shows have been Thoroughly Modern Millie (Millie Dilmount) and 42nd Street (Dorothy Brock).
-My funniest memory was during Guys and Dolls, singing Bushel and A Peck as Miss Adelaide in a chicken costume while pregnant!
+My funniest memory was during Guys and Dolls, when I sang Bushel and A Peck as Miss Adelaide in a chicken costume while pregnant!

 Vanessa Lee